JnrPeter/EXPLORATORY-ANALYSIS-ON-TMDB-MOVIES-DATASET/README.md

 # EXPLORATORY-ANALYSIS-ON-TMDB-MOVIES-DATASET

-In this Project, an exploratory data analysis was performed an a dataset collected from the Movie Database (TMDb).
+In this Project, an Exploratory Data Analysis was performed on a dataset(Movie Database (TMDb)) obtained from kaggle.
+All the visualiations and Exploratory Analysis was performed using python.
 The dataset contains information about 10,000 movies including information on user ratings and revenue.
-The Project has been organized into three seperate steps:
+The Project was organized into three seperate steps:

 * Data Wrangling
 * Exploratory Analysis
+* Conclusions which capture the insights found through exploratory analysis
-* Conclusions and Limitations
+* Limitations